 A. Convocations.
-As a dispersed Christian community, the CSL is especially dependent on its week-long spring and fall convocations for its members to meet face-to-face and as a group for spiritual sustenance, fellowship, and conducting essential business.
+As a dispersed Benedictine community, the CSL is especially dependent on its week-long spring and fall convocations for its members to meet face-to-face and as a group for spiritual sustenance, fellowship, and conducting essential business.
 These convocations, approved by the superior and coordinated by the prior, include participation by each of the members assembled.
 Details about travel, lodging, and scheduled events are provided before each gathering.
 All members are expected to attend these convocations unless given permission by the superior to be absent.
-Members unable to travel for various reasons have the option of attending many of the live-streamed hybrid services.
+Members unable to travel for various reasons have the option of attending any livestreamed hybrid services.